 Petroglyphs in Mazatlán.
 No, not Las Labradas.
 Here in Town.

 And, on Deer Island, in a cave on the back side, there are petroglyphs.
 Not just those north of town, in Las Labradas.
 There are petroglyphs right here in Mazatlán!

-When our friends Hector and Sandra saw the photos, they said the petroglyph of the footprint looks like proof that aliens were here.
+When our friends saw the photos, they said the petroglyph of the footprint looks like proof that aliens were here.
 Right next to the foot is a petroglyph of an animal with a long tail.

 Our Photo Class

 It’s a funny story how I discovered this.
 I’m taking a (wonderful!) photography class with Salvador Herrera, and loving it.
 Well, he invited us to Deer Island for photography practice.
 He advised us to wear tennis shoes, and to bring sunscreen, a lunch, and water.
 He also said we’d be home by 2:00 pm.
 Little did we know that we’d be hiking all day, in quite precarious conditions, seeing the most spectacular views imaginable, and then even rappelling down into the cave with the petroglyphs, to return home after 5:00 pm!
 You gotta love Mexican communication style and spontaneity!
 It was an incredible day!

 One of the students in our class is a cheerleader.
 He had a friend visiting him from León, and she’s a cheerleader, too.
 They were kind enough to do some jumps and flips for us, so we could practice our photography skills.
 Take a look.

 The cave with the petroglyphs is on the back side of Deer Island, just below the crest of the third hill.
 You climb up from the south side of the island, on the southern end of the beach.
 From the top of that first hill, you’ll proceed along the crest of the island, down and up two more hills.
 Then, on the top of the third hill (not the fourth or northernmost, the second from the north), you turn west and hike down in altitude a bit.